 Significant Growth Opportunities.
 We believe there are significant opportunities to take market share from the innerspring mattress industry as well as other sleep surfaces.
 Our market share of the overall mattress industry is relatively small in terms of both dollars and units, which we believe provides us with a significant opportunity for growth.
 By broadening our brand awareness and offering superior sleep surfaces, we believe consumers will over time adopt our products at an increasing rate, which should expand our market share.
 However, our business may be affected by general business and economic conditions that could have an impact on demand for our products.
 Additionally, by expanding distribution within our existing accounts, we believe we have the opportunity to grow our business.
 By extending our product line and our new segmentation of products, we should be able to continue to expand the number of Tempur-Pedic models offered at the retail store level, which should lead to increased sales.
 Based on this strategy we believe a focus on expanding distribution within our existing accounts provides for continued growth opportunities and market share gains.
+During the quarter, we introduced our latest product line, the TEMPUR®-Contour collection.
 However, our business may continue to be affected by general business and economic conditions that could have an impact on demand for our products, which could limit our market share and decrease sales.
-Our products are currently sold in approximately 7,300 furniture and bedding retail stores in the North American segment, out of a total of approximately 11,500 stores we have identified as appropriate targets.
-Within this addressable market, our plan is to increase our total penetration to a total of approximately 8,000 stores that we have identified as appropriate targets.
-We are continuing to develop products that are responsive to consumer demand in our markets internationally.
+Our products are currently sold in approximately 7,400 furniture and bedding retail stores in the North American segment, out of a total of approximately 11,500 stores we have identified as appropriate targets.
+Within this addressable market, our plan is to increase our total penetration to a total of 8,000 to 9,000 over time.
+Our products are also sold in approximately 5,100 furniture retail and department stores in the International segment, out of a total of approximately 8,000 stores that we have identified as appropriate targets.
+We are continuing to devel

 Financial Leverage.
-As of March 31, 2011, we had \$395.0 million of total Long-term debt outstanding, and Stockholders' equity of \$147.2 million.
+As of June 30, 2011, we had \$475.0 million of total Long-term debt outstanding, and Stockholders' equity of \$124.0 million.
 Higher financial leverage makes us more vulnerable to general adverse competitive, economic and industry conditions.
-We currently plan to refinance our 2005 Senior Credit Facility during the second quarter of 2011.
-This facility otherwise would mature in 2012.
-There can be no assurance, however, that our business will generate sufficient cash flow from operations or that future borrowings will be available under our 2005 Senior Credit Facility.
-In May 2008, we entered into an interest rate swap to manage interest costs and the risk associated with changing interest rates.
-See "ITEM 3.
-Quantitative and Qualitative Disclosures About Market Risk-Interest Rate Risk" under Part I of this report.
+On June 28, 2011, the Company amended and restated its Senior Credit Facility, as amended, which increased the total availability under the facility to an aggregate of \$770.0 million, added an option to increase domestic availability by an additional \$250.0 million, extended the maturity date to June 28, 2016 and increased the applicable margins and certain fees to current market conditions.
+There can be no assurance, however, that our business will generate sufficient cash flow from operations or that future borrowings will be available under our Senior Credit Facility.
+As of June 30, 2011, our ratio of funded debt to EBITDA was 1.38 times, within the covenant in our Senior Credit Facility, which requires this ratio not ratio exceed 3.0 times.
+Our target leverage ratio is 1.5 to 2.0 times.
+In May 2008, the Company entered into a three year interest rate swap agreement to manage interest costs and the risk associated with changing interest rates associated with the Senior Credit Facility.
+Refer to Note 5, "Derivative Financial Instruments" for additional information regarding the Company's derivative instruments, including this interest rate swap.
+The interest rate swap expired on May 31, 2011.